NielsPichon/p5.Fresco/README.md

 ### [Dunes](./demos/hillsAndDunes/dunes.js)

-Just plaing with moving around a sin wave (or to be precise the absolute value of a sin wave) laterally while pushing it down.
-Again, offset and noise amplitude, as well as color and opacity, or even adding a bit of "shadow" can lead to radically differnet results.
-Our favourite results are when the period of the oscillations are very large, with the some light shadow and large noise.
+Just playing with moving around a sine wave (or to be precise the absolute value of a sine wave) laterally while pushing it down.
+Again, offset and noise amplitude, as well as color and opacity, or even adding a bit of "shadow" can lead to radically different results.
+Our favourite results are when the period of the oscillations are very large, with some light shadow and large noise.
 This creates some dreamy dunes.

 <img src="./images/dunes.png" alt="dunes render" width="500"/>

 ### [Mantis](./demos/mantis/mantis.js)

 This project started as a tree generator.
-When turning symmetry on, we realised that is generated shapes evoquing animal faces, and insects, with an African tribal mask feel to them.
+When turning symmetry on, we realised that it generated shapes evoquing animal faces, and insects, with an African tribal mask feel to them.
 After a bit of tweaking, we managed to round off the "trees" to create smoother shapes.
 This mantis is a very nice example of a both minimal and yet rich piece.